ynishi/yugo-docs/docs/index.md

 ## Quick Start

 To begin using Yugo:
-1. Access the demo at [demo.yugo-ai.com](https://demo.yugo-ai.com) using the provided common demo ID(`yugo-alpha-demo@yugo-ai.com`, password is same as ID.)
+1. Access the demo at [demo.yugo-ai.com](https://demo.yugo-ai.com/login), by accessing the demo, you agree to our [Terms of Service](https://www.yugo-ai.com/legal/terms-of-use-en) and [Privacy Policy](https://www.yugo-ai.com/legal/privacy-policy-en").
+    - Once logged in, you can experiment with AI integrations as an anonymous user
+    - All data associated with your session will be deleted upon logout.
 2. Create a new service and upload or link your API documentation.
 3. Review AI feature recommendations and integrate them into your service.
 4. Test the integrated AI features using the provided interface or API calls.